-Almonty has recognized a restoration provision of \$434 (\$451 as at September 30, 2011) with respect to Daytal's future obligation to restore and reclaim the Los Santos Project once it has ceased to mine tungsten ore from the Los Santos Project.
+Almonty has recognized a restoration provision of \$443 (\$451 as at September 30, 2011) with respect to Daytal's future obligation to restore and reclaim the Los Santos Project once it has ceased to mine tungsten ore from the Los Santos Project.
 The restoration provision represents the present value of rehabilitation costs relating to the mine site which are expected to be incurred in 2019 after the mine ceases production.
 This provision has been created based on Almonty's internal estimates.
 Assumptions based on the current economic environment have been made which management believes are a reasonable basis upon which to estimate the future liability.
 These estimates are reviewed regularly to take into account any material changes to the assumptions.
 Actual rehabilitation costs will ultimately depend upon future market prices for the necessary decommissioning work required which will reflect current market conditions at that time.
-The timing of the rehabilitation is likely to depend on when the mine ceases to produce at economically viable rates.
-This in turn will depend on Almonty's ability to extend the mine life through additional exploration and also on the future price of WO3 concentrate.
+The timing of the rehabilitation is likely to depend on Almonty's ability to extend the mine life through additional exploration and also on the future price of WO3 concentrate.

-Banco Popular has posted a bank warranty of €180 (C\$237) on behalf of Daytal with the Region of Castilla y Leon, Trade and Industry Department as a form of deposit to cover the expected costs of restoring the mining property as required by Daytal's Environmental Impact Statement that forms a part of its mining and exploitation license on the Los Santos Project provision.
+Banco Popular has posted a bank warranty of €180 (C\$239) on behalf of Daytal with the Region of Castilla y Leon, Trade and Industry Department as a form of deposit to cover the expected costs of restoring the mining property as required by Daytal's Environmental Impact Statement that forms a part of its mining and exploitation license on the Los Santos Project provision.
 The bank warranty cannot be cancelled unless such cancellation is approved by the government of Castilla y Leon upon approval of the completion of the restoration work.
 The bank warranty is undrawn and carries a quarterly stand-by fee of approximately €1 per quarter.